-The Lions of Windsor & Maidenhead 2019 public art event will see a giant pride of supersized lion sculptures displayed across the Royal Borough to celebrate the 200th anniversary of Queen Victoria and raise funds for local charities.
+The Lions of Windsor & Maidenhead 2019 public art event features a giant pride of supersized lion sculptures displayed across the Royal Borough to celebrate the 200th anniversary of Queen Victoria and raise funds for local charities.

-The colourful public art event will also help to highlight the plight of lions, which are now more endangered than polar bears, with only 15,000 left in the wild.
+The colourful public art event also aims to highlight the plight of lions, which are now more endangered than polar bears, with only 15,000 left in the wild.

 LIONS ON DISPLAY - 10 August - 27 October

 The giant pride has taken up residence across the Royal Borough, including Windsor and Eton, Ascot, Datchet, Old Windsor and Maidenhead.